Rose o' Paradise

-Rose o' Paradise is a 1918 silent drama film directed by James Young and starring Bessie Barriscale.
-It was produced by Paralta Plays and distributed through W. W. Hodkinson Corporation, General Film Company and Pathe-Freres.
+Rose o' Paradise is a 1918 American silent drama film directed by James Young and starring Bessie Barriscale.
+It was produced by Paralta Plays and distributed through W. W. Hodkinson Corporation, General Film Company and Pathé-Freres.

 This was the first film produced under Bessie Barriscale's contract with Paralta Plays, however the first to be released was Madam Who?
 (1918).